In this guide, we look at the taxes the self-employed pay and some common mistakes to avoid when dealing with HMRC.

 Limited companies pay Corporation Tax on their annual profits.
 Company directors also complete an annual self assessment return to cover income they receive from all sources during the tax year.

-All self employed people (sole traders and partners in a partnerships) are taxed via the self assessment each year.
+All self-employed people (sole traders and partners in a partnership) are taxed via self-assessment each year.

 They pay income tax and National Insurance Contributions on their business profits after deductions for expenses.